Rander417/UFOs/README.md

 ## Summary
 The purpose of this project was to create a website where Dana's recent articale on UFO's could be displayed along with some supporting information.
-THis presents a very accessibile way to read her material and also sort through the large dataset of sightings.
+This presents a very accessibile way to read her material and also sort through the large dataset of sightings.

 ## Technoligies used